CCampanini/Campanini_Gosser_et_al-Effective_combination_reef_monitoring_Okinawa_metabarcoding/README.md

 This study aims to test a multi-taxa protocol that combined both observer-based and eDNA techniques for reef monitoring and impact assessment:
 - suggesting possible indicator taxa for future monitoring campaigns
-- providing both a qualitative and a quantitative estimate of the difference in benthic community among sites exposed to different levels of anthropogenic pressure.
+- providing both a qualitative and a quantitative estimate of the difference in benthic community among sites exposed to different levels of anthropogenic pressure
+- testing a monitoring protocol that combines traditional observer-based techniques and eDNA metabarcoding

 ## Project summary